 - Southeast Grand Boulevard at Southeast 29th Street

-T-bone — When a truck driver fails to stop at a traffic light or stop sign, a T-bone accident can occur.
+T-bone — When a trucker fails to stop at a traffic light or stop sign, a T-bone accident can occur.
 These accidents usually happen at four-way intersections: When one vehicle strikes another vehicle from the side, the accident can form the shape of ‘T.’

-Underride — Due to the raised design on truck-trailers, passenger vehicles can get pinned or crushed underneath the larger vehicles.
-Underride accidents usually happen when a truck driver pulls out into traffic or stops suddenly.
+Underride — Due to the raised design on tractor-trailers, passenger vehicles can get pinned or crushed underneath the larger vehicles.
+Underride accidents usually happen when a trucker pulls out into traffic or stops suddenly.
 Slippery road conditions and visual challenges can also lead to underride crashes.

-Head-on collision — While head-on crashes are rare, they can be devastating, especially when a semi-truck is involved.
-The combined impact of two vehicles hitting head on with each other can result in serious, and fatal, injuries.
+Head-on collision — While head-on crashes are rare, they can be devastating, especially when a semi is involved.
+The combined impact of two vehicles hitting head on with each other can result in serious and fatal injuries.
 Fatal accidents happen every year in Oklahoma.
-In recent years, deadly accidents have happened on
+In recent years, deadly accidents have happened on:

 - Memorial Drive in Tulsa near Bixby